Welcome, New Families!

 When will students know their course schedule?

 Your student discussed their course selections during their admissions interview.
 High school students will receive their assigned guidance counselor over the summer and course schedules for high school students will be released online in late August.
-Middle school students share one guidance counselor and will receive their schedule on New Student Day.
+Middle school students share one guidance counselor and will receive their schedule at New Student Orientation.

 Kim Kuck (email@example.com)